 When it comes to healthy eating, you’ve likely heard far more about what and how much to eat versus when to eat.

-But if you’re eating the right foods in the right amounts, but still not seeing the results you think you should be, could it be when you’re eating that’s holding you back?
+But if you’re eating the right foods in the right amounts, but still not seeing the results you think you should, could it be when you’re eating that’s holding you back?

 How much does meal timing matter, really?
 Is meal timing a myth?